Linz Program of 1882

 The Linz Program of 1882 was a political platform that called for the complete Germanization of the Austrian state.
-It was created in response to the rising social, economic and political position of the Slavic peoples within the Austria-Hungary Dual Monarchy.
+It was created in response to the rising social, economic and political position of the Slavic peoples within the Austro-Hungarian Dual Monarchy.
 The framers of the program were fearful that the Slavs were overrunning the German element of the monarchy.

 The Framers

 The Linz Program was created by five Austrian intellectuals of German descent: